By the end of 2021, there were over 2.14 billion global buyers online, as estimated by Statista.

 Your website is the face of your brand and a clear representation of your business to your customers.
 Making sure it’s well-designed and optimized is important for attracting and engaging your target audience.

 This means ensuring that your website is user-friendly, has an attractive layout, and includes clear messaging.
-Having an easy-to-use layout, clear language and fonts, and a plain-to-see value proposition (why they should buy your product) can go a long way in ensuring your customers make that purchase.
+Having an easy-to-use layout, clear language and cool fonts, and a plain-to-see value proposition (why they should buy your product) can go a long way in ensuring your customers make that purchase.